gonzae/modui-calendar-pane/README.md

 `bool` A boolean to display monday as the first day of the week.
 This is useful for i18n.

+#### `displayMonthBeforeYear`

+`bool` A boolean to display the month before year vs. the year befor the month.
+This is useful for i18n.

 ### Public Methods

 #### `goNextMonth`